-https://e-gov.bg/wps/portal/agency-en/strategy-policy/interoperability https://www.mtitc.government.bg/upload/docs/2016 01/BNIF\EN.pdf
+https://e\gov.bg/wps/portal/agency\en/strategy\policy/interoperability

-In addition to the standards for the interoperability, described in the Interoperability Framework, has to be noted the art.article 18 of Spatial Data Access Act (Promulgated, State Gazette (SG) No. 19/9.03.2010, last amended and supplemented, SG No. 50/01.07.2016) states that spatial data services provided by the competent authorities shall be rendered ensuring interoperability in conformity with the Electronic Management Act and Regulation (EU) No 1312/2014 of 10 December 2014 amending Regulation (EU) No 1089/2010 implementing Directive 2007/2/EC of the European Parliament and of the Council as regards interoperability of spatial data services.
+In addition to the standards for the interoperability, described in the Interoperability Framework, has to be noted the article 18 of Spatial Data Access Act states that spatial data services provided by the competent authorities shall be rendered ensuring interoperability in conformity with the Electronic Management Act and Regulation (EU) No 1312/2014 of 10 December 2014 amending Regulation (EU) No 1089/2010 implementing Directive 2007/2/EC of the European Parliament and of the Council as regards interoperability of spatial data services.

-In accordance with the Electronic Government Act (article\article\43) the provision of internal electronic administrative services and the electronic documents interchange among the administrative bodies shall be done under conditions of operational compatibility.
+In accordance with the Electronic Government Act (article 43) the provision of internal electronic administrative services and the electronic documents interchange among the administrative bodies shall be done under conditions of operational compatibility.
 The administrative authorities shall be obliged to use the uniform standards and rules determined on the basis of this act and establishing technological and functional parameters that shall be maintained by their information services in order to achieve operational compatibility.
 Semantic operational compatibility of the electronic interchange of documents among the administrative authorities shall be ensured through: